Visas Available for Crime Victims

 S Non-Immigrant Visa

-If you are married to (or have recently divorced from) an abusive legal permanent resident or a United States citizen, then you may qualify for permanent residency status under VAWA, or the Violence Against Women Act.
-If you already have a conditional permanent residency status, then under VAWA, your conditional requirements can be removed.
+If you are married to (or have recently divorced from) an abusive legal permanent resident or a United States citizen, then you may qualify to self-petition for permanent residency status under VAWA, or the Violence Against Women Act.
 The permanent residency status can be granted without the aid from or knowledge of the abusive spouse.

 If, however, the abusive spouse is not a U.S. citizen or does not have permanent residency status, or the abuser and the victim are not legally married, then the victim of the abuse will not be eligible for permanent residency status under VAWA; however, they may be eligible for a U visa instead.